Australian Broadcasting Corporation: Internet

+ABC Pool was a website launched in August 2008, a participatory media project which encouraged users to upload and share content that others could remix and collaborate on using Creative Commons licenses.

-In December 2019 a refreshed ABC homepage was launched.
-ABC News is one of Australia's largest and most-visited web sites; from its position as 11th most popular in the country in 2008, in recent years up to 2021 it has maintained its top position in the rankings.
+ABC News is one of Australia's largest and most-visited news websites; from its position as 11th most popular in the country in 2008, in recent years up to 2021 it has maintained its top position in the rankings.

-In June 2023 the broadcaster released its five-year plan, outlining that it would move its resources away from radio and television, and instead dedicate these resources to improving and promoting its digital platforms.
+In June 2023, the broadcaster released its five-year plan, outlining that it would move its resources away from radio and television, and instead dedicate these resources to improving and promoting its digital platforms.

 International

-ABC International is responsible for its international operations, which include the internationally broadcast Radio Australia, the Asia-Pacific TV channel ABC Australia, and its ABC International Development (ABCID) branch.

-In June 2012 Lynley Marshall, former head of ABC Commercial, was appointed CEO of ABC International, filling a role left empty by the retirement of Murray Green.
-At the time, it was intended that Radio Australia, ABC Australia and ABC News would work together more closely ABC International was at this time a division of the ABC, but it has not been represented as a separate division in the organisational structure of the ABC since 2016, after Marshall's departure in February 2017.

-There were fears of job losses in the division after the huge budget cuts in 2014, as well as an earlier termination of a contract with the Department of Foreign Affairs, one year into the 10-year contract.

-On 24 May 2021 Claire Gorman was appointed to an expanded role to manage both the International Strategy and the International Development teams.

-ABC Australia is an international satellite television service operated by the Australian Broadcasting Corporation, funded by advertising and grants from the Department of Foreign Affairs and Trade.
+ABC Australia is an international satellite television service operated by the ABC, funded by advertising and grants from the Department of Foreign Affairs and Trade.
 Aimed at the Asia-Pacific region, the service broadcasts a mixture of English language programming, including general entertainment, sport, and current affairs.

-Radio Australia is an international satellite and internet radio service with transmissions aimed at South-East Asia and the Pacific Islands, although its signals are also audible in many other parts of the world.
+Radio Australia is an international satellite and internet radio service with transmissions aimed at Southeast Asia and the Pacific Islands, although its signals are also audible in many other parts of the world.
 It features programmes in various languages spoken in these regions, including Mandarin, Indonesian, Vietnamese, Khmer and Tok Pisin.
 Before 31 January 2017 Radio Australia broadcast short-wave radio signals.
 Radio Australia bulletins are also carried on WRN Broadcast, available via satellite in Europe and North America.

 ABC International Development, or ABCID, is a media development unit that promotes public interest journalism and connects with local media in the region.
 ABCID employs local people in Papua New Guinea and many Pacific countries.
 The team "provides expertise, training, technical and program support to partner organisations", by working with a variety of organisations, including international development donors, for example through the Pacific Media Assistance Scheme (PACMAS).